hrkeni/oregon-trail/README.md

 > **🤖 AI-GENERATED CODE**
 > A large portion of this codebase was written by AI using Cursor.
 This is a personal development tool and should not be used as a reference for production systems.

-A simple CLI tool to scrape Zillow rental listings and save them to a Google Sheet for easy comparison and review.
+A simple CLI tool to scrape rental listings from multiple sources and save them to a Google Sheet for easy comparison and review.

 ## Features